chiyuki0325/kde-dark-mode/README.md

 `dark-mode-switch`: Switch between dark and light theme.
 `dark-mode-switch dark`: Switch to dark theme.
 `dark-mode-switch light`: Switch to light theme.
-`dark-mode-switch auto`: Switch theme automatically depends on current time (used in crontabs).
+`dark-mode-switch auto`: Switch theme automatically depends on current time (used in cron).

+If you want to execute this script automatically in cron, please add `export-on-startup.sh` to startup applications.